The Future of Qovery - Week #1

 This series will reveal all the changes and features you will get in the next major release of Qovery.
 Let's go!

 When we released the first version of Qovery in January 2020, we wanted to make app deployment as frictionless as possible for any developer.
-Meaning, deploying your app is as simple as putting a Dockerfile and a files at the root of your project.
-Configuring your application and all its required resources (CPU, memory, database, storage, custom domain) was so simple that thousands of developers are using Qovery today.
+Meaning, deploying your app is as simple as putting a Dockerfile and files at the root of your project.
+Configuring your application and its required resources (CPU, memory, database, storage, custom domain) was so simple that thousands of developers are using Qovery today.
 But the .qovery.yml brought three significant downsides:

 Because Qovery relies on the .qovery.yml within a git repository, managing multiple times the same repository as different apps are not possible.
 Removing the .qovery.yml will make deploying multiple times the same repository possible.